zhaobinglong/chrome/README.md

 # chrome
-a translate plug for chrome
+a translate plugin for chrome

+# licence
+MIT